rapid7/insightappsec-azure-devops-extension/README.md

 8. Click the `+` on Agent job 1 to add a new task

-9. Search for InsightAppSec in the task window
+9. Search for Application Security in the task window

 10. Select it and click `Add`